kelliejarcher/AML_2022_ELN_Favorable/README.md

 # hdcuremodels
 The hdcuremodels R package was used for fitting high-dimensional mixture cure models.
 A vignette to illustrate usage is included.

+This package is also available from the Comprehensive R Archive Network at https://cran.r-project.org/web/packages/hdcuremodels/index.html and can be installed in R by issuing

+ > install.packages("hdcuremodels")

 # 2022_ELN_Favorable_Data.RData

 This is the R workspace required by 2022_ELN_Favorable_Code.Rmd and contains the following objects: